mabrikado/mabrikado/README.md

 I also find value in creating and maintaining libraries that other developers can use.
 My focus is on simplicity, clarity, and reusability to support efficient development practices and foster collaboration within the developer community.

+Additionally, I have been working on **Sakhi Construction**, a fictional construction company website built using Django and modern web technologies, demonstrating my backend and frontend skills in a real-world-like project.

 ---

 ## 🛠️ Technical Skills